Since I couldn’t find tortillas in the grocery store made

 3/4 tsp Salt

 Add all ingredients except for the warm water into a mixer bowl.
 Mix to combine.
 Slowly add water until a ball of dough is formed.
 Cover and let dough rest 30 minutes.

 Divide dough into golf ball sized rounds.
 Heat skillet to medium.
 Press dough in tortilla press and transfer to skillet.
 Cook for less than one minute on each side.
-Keep cooked tortillas wrapped in a towel or in a tortilla warmer until ready to serve.
+Keep cooked tortillas wrapped in a towel until ready to serve.